ibm-cloud-docs/citrix-daas/post-provisioning-vpc.md

 ## Step 2.
 Establish network connectivity for Active Directory Topology
 {: #ad-topology-network-connectivity-vmware}

-### IBM Cloud
+### {{site.data.keyword.cloud_notm}}
 {: #ad-topology-network-connectivity-cloud-vmware}

-If you chose **IBM Cloud** Active Directory topology and are using the Active Directory in {{site.data.keyword.cloud_notm}} as your only domain controller, no further network configuration is required.
+If you chose **{{site.data.keyword.cloud_notm}}** Active Directory topology and are using the Active Directory in {{site.data.keyword.cloud_notm}} as your only domain controller, no further network configuration is required.
 The Cloud Connectors are joined to the Active Directory server domain and are configured to communicate with Citrix Cloud.
 You might have to create users with the necessary privileges.
 You can also create bulk users in Active Directory.
 For more information, see this step-by-step guide on how to [Create bulk users in Active Directory](https://activedirectorypro.com/create-bulk-users-active-directory/){: external}.

 ### Extended
 {: #ad-topology-network-connectivity-hybrid-vpc}